-- 10. This suit by the System challenging OR2015-14088 is brought pursuant to section 552.324 of the Texas Government Code.
+- 10. This suit by the System challenging OR2015-13586 is brought pursuant to section 552.324 of the Texas Government Code.
 It has been filed timely within the statutory 30 days of receiving the ruling from the Attorney General. - 12.
 Section 552.101 of the Government Code excepts information from disclosure under the Public Information Act "if it is information considered to be confidential by law, either constitutional, statutory, or by judicial decision."
 The information withheld by UT System in this case constitutes information that is confidential by law under the constitutional right to privacy.
-While OR2015-14088 agrees that some identifying information of non-enrolled applicants to a UT System institution must be withheld under this provision, the ruling finds the remaining identifying information cannot be withheld, including information ORD has previously found to be identifying of non-enrolled applicants.
-Additionally, UT System has received multiple open records requests for documents related to the Kroll Report and there is a chance that different open records rulings could expose the System to different open records obligations. - 13.
+While OR2015-13586 agrees that the information must be withheld under this provision, UT System has received multiple open records requests for documents related to the Kroll Report and there is a chance that different open records rulings could expose the System to different open records obligations.
+UT System includes this ground for challenge to prevent conflicting obligations. - 13.
 Section 552.103 of the Government Code excepts information from disclosure under the Public Information Act if the request is for "information relating to litigation of a civil or criminal nature" and, on the date of the request, the government body is a party to pending litigation or such litigation is reasonably anticipated.
-The information withheld by UT System in this case constitutes information that is subject to this litigation exception.
+The information withheld by UT System in this case constitutes information that is subject to this litigation exception. - 14.
+Section 552.106 of the Government Code excepts information from disclosure under the Public Information Act if the information constitutes a "draft of working paper involved in the preparation of proposed legislation."
+The information withheld by UT System in this case constitutes information that is subject to this legislative document exception.

-- 14. Section 552.106 of the Government Code excepts information from disclosure under the Public Information Act if the information constitutes a "draft of working paper involved in the preparation of proposed legislation."
-The information withheld by UT System in this case constitutes information that is subject to this legislative document exception. - 15.
-Section 552.107 of the Government Code excepts information from disclosure under the Public Information Act if, for instance, "it is information that the attorney general or an attorney of a political subdivision is prohibited from disclosing because of a duty to the client under the Texas Rules of Evidence or the Texas Disciplinary Rules of Professional Conduct."
+- 15. Section 552.107 of the Government Code excepts information from disclosure under the Public Information Act if, for instance, "it is information that the attorney general or an attorney of a political subdivision is prohibited from disclosing because of a duty to the client under the Texas Rules of Evidence or the Texas Disciplinary Rules of Professional Conduct."
 The information withheld by UT System in this case constitutes information that is subject to this attorney-client privilege exception. - 16.
 Section 552.111 of the Government Code excepts information from disclosure under the Public Information Act "an interagency or intraagency memorandum or letter that would not be available by law to a party in litigation with the agency."
-The information withheld by UT System in this case constitutes information that is subject to this deliberative process exception. - 17.
-Section 552.022 of the Government Code requires disclosure of "a completed report, audit, evaluation, or investigation made of, for, or by a governmental body" unless that investigation is "made confidential under this chapter or other law."
-The information withheld by UT System in this case constitutes information that is not subject to disclosure.
+The information withheld by UT System in this case constitutes information that is subject to this deliberative process exception.